shishupal082/ftp-application/FTP/meta-data/config-files/file-mapping-config/readme.txt

 It is OR operations

-subStringConfig
+subStringConfig (minimum 2 parameter required, if more than 2 given it will consider start and length)

 Here, start is startIndex and end is endIndex

-start: start index of the string (starting from 0) start = -1, then start index calculated from end and length startIndex = subString.length()-length-end;
+start: start index of the string (>= 0) start = -1, then start index calculated from end and length startIndex = subString.length()-length-end;